BIGJRA/BIGJRA.github.io/rejuv.md

 |----------------|----------|
 | Wooper         | 100      |

-We need Drifloon for Zumi’s quest, later.
+We need Drifloon for Zumi's quest, later.

 The villager down from the gate here offers tutor moves.